 You know that sweet smelling body lotion you have that smells like you’ve been skipping through a beautiful field full of daisies?
 I hate to break the bad news to you but the manufactures didn’t bottle up all those fresh daisies, that beautiful scent is an artificial fragrance.
 The toxic petroleum solvents bind various organic molecules and house fragrances.
 Although artificial fragrances may just seem to irritate some people’s eyes or skin, it has been linked in reproductive damage, organ toxicity as well as the damage that this neurotoxin has caused with muscle control, memory loss and vision to name a few.
 But for most, some irritated skin, eyes and allergies are very common.
 Maybe it’s time to put aside your scented items and opt for those that are fragrance free which not only is good for your health but also your skin avoiding dermatitis and skin discomfort.

 Have you ever thought about softening your skin with Antifreeze?
 Well if you have Propylene Glycol as an ingredient you have.
 I agree, it seems pretty crazy that your favorite deodorant or facial cream would have antifreeze listed (yup, you read that correctly) but companies use this for the ability to help bind water to oil.
-Also look for the names PG and Butylene Glycol which are also ways that this toxic ingredient is sold.
 The EPA has indeed concluded the brain, liver and kidneys are all affected by absorption through the skin.
 Companies know the way to sell more products would be opting out of using the term ‘Antifreeze’ on their ingredients list and replace it with a more scientific name that will seem less harsh to their target audience.
 Let’s leave Propylene Gylcol where it belongs, in our brake fluids.

 This chemical can be found anywhere from facial moisturizers, facial and skin cleansers and even skin lighteners.
 This ingredient is used to lighten skin discolorations, age spots and freckles.
 It can be disguised in products with the names Tocopheral Acetate, and anything where the root of the word is ‘toco’ which thankfully makes it much easier to look for.
 There are several health concerns involved with Hydroquinone, including immunotoxicity, organ system toxicity and even cancer.
 If you are interested in lightening skin discolorations aim for products with vitamin c or retinol which in time will minimize and lighten making way for healthier looking skin.